cssnr/toml-action/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

-[TOML 1.0.0](https://toml.io/en/v1.0.0) Action to Read or Edit Values using JSONPath and Output or Write the Results to Outputs or File.
+TOML 1.0.0 Action to Parse, Read or Edit Values using JSONPath and set the Results to Outputs or Write to a File.

 This action was built from the ground up using active libraries.
 See the [Comparison](#Comparison) for more details.

-Uses [smol-toml](https://github.com/squirrelchat/smol-toml) for TOML parsing and [jsonpath-plus](https://github.com/JSONPath-Plus/JSONPath) for JSONPath.
+Uses [smol-toml](https://github.com/squirrelchat/smol-toml) for [TOML 1.0.0](https://toml.io/en/v1.0.0) parsing and [jsonpath-plus](https://github.com/JSONPath-Plus/JSONPath) for JSONPath.

-<details><summary>View Sample TOML File</summary>
+<details><summary>View Example TOML File</summary>

 ```toml
 title = "TOML Example"